Pepps233/embed-ai/README.md

-# Hybrid Local-Cloud Knowledge Companion
+# Embed AI Browser Tool

 A browser-based knowledge companion for reading, annotation, and question answering with hybrid local-cloud architecture.